FIRAS Data Products

 The table below explains the symbols used in file names to signify data derived from various instrument modes or mode combinations:

 Time-ordered interferograms and engineering data are provided for those interested in the original data and to enable searches for time-dependent phenomena such as the effect of auroral electrons on the FIRAS antenna.
 Cosmic ray glitch data are included.
+The time-ordered data are available by request.

 The COBE datasets were developed by the NASA Goddard Space Flight Center under the guidance of the COBE Science Working Group .